-In regard to grief being a unique process for every individual, Jill has spoken about even being something of an interactive process.
+In regards to grief being a unique process for every individual, Jill has spoken about even being something of an interactive process.
 In this regard, she referenced the Bio Urn.
 “Bio Urn’s big innovation was building a biodegradable urn that could keep the ash and seeds separate during the plant’s gestation period.
 The cone is split into two chambers: The bottom chamber holds the ash, while the top chamber contains crushed up coconut shell and vermiculite, a mineral that helps plants retain water.
 When the root system grows strong enough—generally after a week—water will dissolve the top of the second chamber, allowing the roots and minerals to mix with human ash,” according to the manufacturer.

 Jill herself has used Bio Urn to intern her cat and dog in a plot located next to her father’s grave.
 Bio Urn technology has developed to the point that a person can receive push notifications that the time has arrived to water the plant contained in the urn.
 Jill believes this exemplifies the manner in which people connect with their deceased loved ones.
 The connection is no longer just about visiting a cemetery from time to time.
-Rather, with 21st century technology people can create interactive mausoleums and similar living, vibrant memorials.
+Rather, with 21st-century technology people can create interactive mausoleums and similar living, vibrant memorials.

 Advance Healthcare Directive